uselesstechjunks/leetcode/docs/source/dsa/range.rst

 #.
 Submatrix Sum Queries

-	- Problem: Given a 2D grid, process:
+	- Problem: Given a 2D grid, process

 		1. Updates: Add a value to all elements in a submatrix.
 		2. Queries: Find the sum of elements in any submatrix.